dashingsoft/pyarmor/docs/questions.rst

 If the message is printed, then it's OK.
 Removing the print statement and check other causes.

+The other solution for this issue is :ref:`using super mode` to obfuscate the scripts.

 Marshal loads failed when running xxx.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. Check whether the version of Python to run obfuscated scripts is same as the